northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Erlind Boraj.md

 | PCB                 | PCB Multilayer  | 1   | 2         | JLCPCB   |
 | **Total**           |                 |     | **20.746**|          |

+**Note:** This BOM does not account for spare parts.
+Quatities in the table represent the minimum quantity needed for the one PCB.
+The team will order at least twice the quantity shown in the BOM.
+The BOM does not account for shipping cost or bulk prices.
+Sellers are subject to change, based on their shipping prices and time.

 # Analysis